 My parents had grown accustomed to my nightly terrors, so instead of running to my side, my mom yelled, “What is it this time.”

-With a tear-filled screech, I said, “There’re eyes staring at me.”
+With a tear-filled screech, I said, “There’re white eyes staring at me.”

 My older brother, Stinky, popped up in bed and pretended he had a machine gun.
 “Rat-a-tat-tat.
 Rat-a-tat-tat,” he teased.
 “You big titty baby,” he said.

 I cried.
 He continued his rat-a-tat-tat, rat-a-tat-tat, laughing, smirking, and making fun of me.
 He was always a master at harassing my little brother and me.

 Dad picked me up and carried me to my parent’s bed for the night.

 Child’s nightmare.
 Incident closed.
 We moved from Hellhound House soon after.

 Years later.
 I was eighteen and had just graduated high school.
 My younger brother was fifteen.
 We were having a lively round of true confessions — you know, stuff you confess to your sibling that you’ve kept secret for years, like tricks you played on them, like filling their underwear drawer with sand.

 The night before leaving for college — I guess he felt the need to confess something he’d kept buried for a decade — he said, “Sissy, you know that night you said you saw those eyes?”

 “Of course.
 How could I forget?
 It’s one of many such incidents that contributed to my family calling me spooky,” I said.

 He hesitated and then said.
 “Well, I never spoke up because I didn’t want Stinky to make fun of me, but I saw the eyes.
 I saw something sitting on your chest.”